 Calculating net worth is critical, as the VA also has a rule that establishes a net worth limit and those with a net worth above this will be inelligible for a VA pension.
 For 12/01/21-11/30/2022, the limit is $138,489.
 (This figure is for both single and widowed applicants, as well as applicants who are married).

 A third VA rule is equally important to mention since income is tied to one’s net worth.
 This is a 36-month look back rule from the date of one’s pension application.
 In simple terms, one’s past asset transfers are reviewed for the 36-months immediately preceding one’s application.
 This is to ensure that the applicant has not given away assets or sold them for less than they are worth in order to meet the VA’s net worth rule.
 If one is found to have violated this rule, there will be a period of VA pension ineligibility of up to 5 years.

 There are two components to calculating income: Income streams and income deductions.

 How the VA defines income when it comes to the veteran’s benefit is different from how the IRS defines Adjusted Gross Income or Medicaid calculates Countable Income.
 In VA-speak, income used to calculate a pension benefit amount is called IVAP or Income for VA Purposes.

 A veteran’s income, if married, is always calculated as household income, or said another way, the combined income of the veteran and his / her spouse.

 There are two components to calculating Income for VA Purposes.
 First, one must consider the type of earnings to include in the household income (veteran and spouse if married).
 Then all sources of income will be added up to calculate the total annual household income.
-Second, it’s important to know what expenses can be deducted, effectively lowering the Income for VA Purposes.
+Second, it’s important to know what expenses can be deducted, effectively lowering one’s IVAP amount.
 Expenses are discussed in depth in the next section of the page.
 The table below lists common income streams and whether or not they are counted for VA purposes.